plantuml/plantuml/docs/releasing.md

 The release will only happen if the username making the push is matched in the CI `Configure job` step.

+# Artifact Signing

+The CI workflow will sign artifacts if the `ARTIFACT_SIGNING_KEY` [GitHub secret][4] is present.
+This should be a private GPG key as described [here][5].
+The passphrase is stored in the `ARTIFACT_SIGNING_PASSPHRASE` secret.

+Currently, the signature files are only published as part of the [snapshot][6] releases.
+In future, they will be part of the versioned releases as well.

 # Releases Elsewhere

 PlantUML is released to other places, currently that happens outside of GitHub and is not documented here.